dtylor/dtylor.github.io/about.md

 M.S.
 Physical Oceanography, University of Hawaii, SOEST (results from research were published in the Journal of Physical Oceanography).

 Deborah is a proud mother and wife and active member at our local, Catholic parish.

 ---

 <img src="images/JH.jpg">
 ## Joseph Haaga, Data Scientist
-Software designer and web developer with a data science knowledge base who can program vision into reality.
+Software designer and web developer with a data science knowledge base who can program graph analytics vision into reality.

 B.S.
 Computer Science, George Washington University